 Washing soda, also known as sodium carbonate is extremely alkaline.
 The high alkaline level works as solvent or water softener to degrease and lift stains.
 It very effective to fight hard water because it binds to the minerals.
 Washing soda also helps liquid soap “gel”, making it a multipurpose cleaning tool.

 Use this handy printable market list to keep track of your green living staples.
 Grab it and many more printables and reference guides in the Life-n-Reflection Resource Library.

-Now that you’ve got your market list, you may wondering what to make versus buy?
+Now that you’ve got your market list, you may be wondering what to make versus buying?
 Browse my Natural Skincare Recipes and Natural Home Recipes.
 Grab my best selling book Aromatherapy: A Practical Guide for Home and Family!